tracymiranda/pc-scripts/README.md

 Pre-requisites
 ---------------
-* Python 2.7(or higher) installed and runnable from the path
+* Python 2.7 installed and runnable from the path

 To Run
 --------------
+The scripts require two CSV files locally to run.
 CSV data can be downloaded manually from the Conference website `Administer Sessions` page (login required)
-1. https://www.eclipsecon.org/france2017/pc-admin/sessions/eclipsecon-admin-unprocessed.csv (download as submissions.csv)
+* https://www.eclipsecon.org/france2017/pc-admin/sessions/eclipsecon-admin-unprocessed.csv (download as submissions.csv)
-2. https://www.eclipsecon.org/france2017/community-voting/report.csv (download as community-votes.csv)
+* https://www.eclipsecon.org/france2017/community-voting/report.csv (download as community-votes.csv)
 Or alternatively you can modify `dl.py` and save off your PC credentials locally.

 `report.py` is the main "library" behind the other scripts.
-There are lots of scripts that do things manually, for FOSS4G by the end mainly running `qs.py` was providing the main information, based on particular pc tags.
+There are lots of individual scripts for now, e.g.
+* `show_track.py` shows the number of submitted talks per track
+* `speaker_count.py` shows speakers with >1 talk

+`qs.py` will be updated in due course to be the master script.